wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 At any given moment, the same user can have multiple instances of the purchasing transaction running on the backend.
 In this scenario, S2PL is definitely sufficient to make the execution serializable.
 It is, however, also possible that serializability is still guaranteed, but we execute the purchasing transaction in two smaller transactions: In the first transaction, user's balance is checked against the value of the item.
-The first transaction aborts and terminates the second transaction immediately if the user has insufficient balance.
+The first transaction aborts immediately if the user has insufficient balance.
 Otherwise, the first transaction deducts the amount from the account balance, and then commits.
+The second transaction is only executed if the first transaction commits.
+In the second transaction, the amount of money is simply added onto the total amount of value, and then the transaction commits.
+Both transactions use S2PL as their concurrency control algorithms, which requires no change to the database design.
+Programmers